Data Engineer

 Create job alert

+Join to apply for the Data Engineer role at Isio.
 We’re growing and want you to be a part of our journey.

-The role will report into the System Operations Manager and will work closely with IT and Business stakeholders from across Isio.
-This is a fantastic opportunity to help shape and influence how data is used across Isio and you'll play a central role in extending our Azure data warehouse through new system integrations, enabling deeper insights that support smarter, faster decision-making at every level of the firm.
+The role will report into the System Operations Manager and will work closely with IT and business stakeholders across Isio.
+This is a fantastic opportunity to help shape and influence how data is used across Isio and you’ll play a central role in extending our Azure data warehouse through new system integrations, enabling deeper insights that support smarter, faster decision‑making at every level of the firm.

 Role & Responsibilities